mdavis1982/dotfiles/README.md

 To install the whole thing, just run `./install.sh` from the root directory.
 This will:

 - Check that the XCode Command Line Tools are installed
-- Create some directories on the filesystem and set their icons:
+- Create some directories on the filesystem:
     - `~/Developer`
     - `~/Developer/Apps`
     - `~/Developer/Packages`